 April 10 1943 - August 27, 1944

-The Navy garrison was responsible for the execution of many Allied personel.
+The Imperial Japanese Navy garrison on Kairiru Island was responsible for the execution of many Allied personel.
 On May 31, 1944 2nd Lt.
 Robert E. Thorpe pilot of P-47D Thunderbolt 42-22661 was beheaded.
 Also, six American aviators were executed at this location.
 In 1945, two Australian Army commandos were executed.